 Professional bodies are organisations run by individuals that are experts in a particular sector e.g., accountancy, project management, banking, marketing etc. These organisations maintain inspection over the conduct, knowledge and key skillset and practices of that profession.
 These professional bodies offer membership to those working in the sector or profession, so they can have access to labour market information, trends, conferences, workshops, seminars and exclusive job opportunities.
 Becoming a member of a professional body gives you full access to these events and vacancies which is another way you can find roles via networking or direct applications.
 As well as this, it is another way of showing seriousness and continuous professional development of the career you want to pursue or are currently pursuing.
-Here are some examples of professional bodies:
+The primary hospitality professional body is The Institute of Hospitality.